The Ultimate Keto Chocolate Lasagna (Rich, Creamy & No-Bake)

 Description

-This decadent, layered dessert captures all the richness of a classic chocolate lasagna without the sugar spike, offering a lush texture that melts in your mouth.
+This decadent, layered dessert captures all the richness of a classic chocolate lasagna without the heavy sugar load, offering a lush texture that melts in your mouth.
 Featuring a buttery pecan crust topped with creamy cheesecake, airy chocolate mousse, and fresh whipped cream, this American-style treat fits perfectly into a low-carb lifestyle while feeling incredibly indulgent.
-(Adapted to be diabetes-friendly with a focus on high-quality fats and natural flavors).
+(Adapted to focus on high-quality fats and natural flavors).

 Ingredients